Overview of Tacoma Paid Leave Ordinance

 Family Member Definitions

 In addition to recognizing specific family relationships, Tacoma also recognizes household member relationships.
-First, Tacoma recognizes the following family member definitions of child, under 18 yrs old, or over 18 yrs old who are incapable of self care, parents, spouse and grandparent.
-Tacoma also recognises biological, adopted, foster, step, legal ward, and in loco parentis relationships for children.
+First, Tacoma recognizes the following family member definitions of child, regardless of age or dependency, parents, spouse and grandparent.
+Tacoma also recognizes biological, adopted, foster, step, legal ward, and in loco parentis relationships for children.
 Accepted parent relationships include adopted, biological or in loco parentis relationships.
 The ordinance doesn’t specifically recognize foster or step relationships, although often those relationships would count as in loco parentis relationships as well.
 Spouses include both a spouse and a domestic partner.
 Domestic partners are specifically defined as legally registered domestic partners.
 On September 27, 2017 Tacoma updated the family relationships allowed under the ordinance.
 Allowable family relationships also include de facto parents, stepparents, and foster parents.
 The city also struck the clause about regarding a child being under 18 years old and added “regardless of age or dependency” Grandchildren and siblings are now included in the family relationships.
 Tacoma defined a sibling as any children who share a parent or whose parents are in a spouse relationship.

 - Child: biological, adopted, step, foster, legal ward, in loco parentis

-- Parent: biological, adopted, person who stood in loco parentis when employee was under 18 yrs old.
+- Parent: biological, adopted, person who stood in loco parentis, de facto parent, step and foster parent.

 - Spouse or Registered Domestic Partner